scrumtuous/scrumtuous/pitstops/sorry-to-see-you-logout.md

 ---
-layout: default
+layout: auth-redirect
-title: "Free AWS Certification Exam Test Questions and Answers"
+title: "Thank you for logging in."
-blurb: "This AWS Practitioner Exam Certification Study Guide will provide yo in-depth knowlege on exam objectives and help you pass the exam."
+blurb: "You have logged into the website successfully."
 keywords: AWS Practitioner Study Guide, AWS Certification, Amazon Practitioner, AWS Exam
 ---
 <div id="root">